 Starting in the 2019-2020 academic year I am an Assistant Professor of Global Studies in the School of Social, Behavioral & Global Studies at California State University Monterey Bay.
-During the 2018-2019 academic year I served as a Postdoctoral Scholar - Teaching Fellow in the Department of Middle East Studies at the University of Southern California (USC).
-Last year I was a Visiting Lecturer in Human Geography at Mount Holyoke College.
-I received by PhD in Geography from the University of California, Los Angeles, and I also hold an MA in International Studies from the University of San Francisco and a BA in Arabic from the University of California, Los Angeles.
+During the 2018-2019 academic year I served as a Postdoctoral Scholar - Teaching Fellow in the Department of Middle East Studies at the University of Southern California.
+In 2017-2018 I was a Visiting Lecturer in Human Geography at Mount Holyoke College.
+I received my PhD in Geography from the University of California, Los Angeles, and I also hold an MA in International Studies from the University of San Francisco and a BA in Arabic from the University of California, Los Angeles.

 A political and cultural geographer by training, I study territorial conflict and land - both societies' connections to land and various means of control over it - primarily in Israel/Palestine.
 My research examines the construction of home(land) in contested territory, everyday life in conflict zones, material and discursive mechanisms of territorial control, and how the construction of belonging for one group depends on the displacement and dispossession of another.
 My use of ethnographic and qualitative methods is aimed at representing the world in a way that captures subjects' understandings, feelings, and choices, while applying a critical eye to the reality they perceive and seek to (re)produce.

 August 2019 - Will begin my position as Assistant Professor of Global Studies in the School of Social, Behavioral & Global Studies at CSU Monterey Bay.